Characterizing Phishing Pages by JavaScript Capabilities: Methodology

-Our crawling infrastructure aims to ingest phishing URLs from upstream providers and output execution traces from the page, as well as a potential kit used for that page.
+Our crawling infrastructure ingests phishing URLs, when applicable, labeled with the entity being targeted from phishing feeds, and outputs execution traces for each page, along with the potential kit used for that page.

-\myparagraph{URL feeds} We gathered phishing pages by monitoring the following phishing feeds: OpenPhish~\cite{openphish}, PhishTank~\cite{phishtank}, URLScan~\cite{urlscan}, SMS Gateways~\cite{nahapetyan2024sms}, PhishDB~\cite{phishingDB}, and APWG~\cite{apwg}, based on the availability of the feed and the level of access we had at the time.
+\myparagraph{URL feeds} We gathered phishing urls by monitoring the following phishing feeds for 17 months, from August, 2023 to January, 2025.: OpenPhish~\cite{openphish}, PhishTank~\cite{phishtank}, SMS Gateways~\cite{nahapetyan2024sms}, URLScan~\cite{urlscan}, PhishDB~\cite{phishingDB}, and APWG~\cite{apwg}, based on the availability of the feed and the level of access we had at the time.
 Every two hours, we checked these feeds for new URLs (limited to the last 48 hours) and submitted them to two different crawlers: VisibleV8 and \kp{}.
+When available from APWG and OpenPhish, we also store the user-reported entity for the brand being impersonated.

 \myparagraph{VisibleV8} To get execution traces for every script loaded when visiting the page, we used an automated Chromium-based crawler with VisibleV8 patches applied~\cite{vv8-imc19}.
-The VisibleV8 patches modify Chromium to output a log of all JavaScript APIs executed for every script loaded on the page.
-We automate the browser to visit the page and take screenshots with puppeteer~\cite{pptr}, an NPM package by Google to help in UI/UX testing and browser automation.
+The VisibleV8 patches modify Chromium to log all JavaScript APIs executed for every script loaded on the page.
+We automate the browser to visit the page and take screenshots using puppeteer~\cite{pptr}, an npm package by Google for browser automation.
 The patched Chromium crawler uses puppeteer-stealth, a set of configurations to help mask the headless Chrome and Puppeteer itself from detection tools~\cite{puppeteerstealth}.
 We initiated the crawls from a network designated for research purposes, for which the ISP would register as `educational' for any IP intelligence API.
 We used Catapult~\cite{catapult}, a man-in-the-middle proxy, to capture the entire HTTP archive for replayability.
-The crawler stays on the page for 45 seconds before taking a screenshot to allow scripts to load and start executing, consistent with prior work~\cite{vv8-imc19,englehardt2016census}.
+The crawler stays on the page for 45 seconds before taking a screenshot, allowing scripts to load and start executing, consistent with prior work~\cite{vv8-imc19,englehardt2016census}.

 \myparagraph{\kp{}} While not guaranteed, some malicious actors leave the zip files of the kits used in a discoverable folder on the same server that hosts the website (for example, the Apache document root). \kp{}~\cite{kitphishr} is a Go-based URL fuzzer that attempts to identify any leftover zip files on the server.
 Prior work~\cite{liu_inferring_2022,oest_inside_2018} establishes \kp{} as a method for collecting and analyzing phishing kits.
 If successful, it will download the zip file and make a note of the domain from which \kp{} acquired it.